 Mainly there are two different types of liquidation which a company can go through.
 The two types of liquidation are:

-This is a type of liquidation which needs to be performed by the Board of Directors of the company as the creditors have moved to the court and filed a petition.
+This is a type of liquidation that needs to be performed by the Board of Directors of the company as the creditors have moved to the court and filed a petition.
 The lenders must provide reliable and admissible proof that the company is unable to repay the loans of the lenders.
 After examining if the court agrees with the lenders, the Board of Directors has to sell off the assets of the company to pay back the required amount.

 In this approach of liquidation, the board of directors have an in-depth discussion regarding the profits of the company.
 If the company is unable to generate benefits, the board of directors will opt for the liquidation of the company and the sale of the assets.
 In case of no losses but very fewer profits, the money generated from the transaction is distributed among the owners and the various shareholders.

 Voluntary liquidation will help the businesses to save face and in many cases to start anew.

 Process of Company Liquidation